AgoraIO-Community/Agora-Electron-Quickstart/README.md

 ```

 ## Tips
-When you run `npm install`, node-gyp building for `agora-electron-sdk` will be triggered.
-So you must provide a node-gyp build env. visit [node-gyp](https://github.com/nodejs/node-gyp/blob/master/README.md) for help.
+<del>When you run `npm install`, node-gyp building for `agora-electron-sdk` will be triggered.
+So you must provide a node-gyp build env. visit [node-gyp](https://github.com/nodejs/node-gyp/blob/master/README.md) for help.</del> C++ addon will be download instead of being built.